 In order to do well in any course, students must participate in all aspects of the course and complete assignments in a timely manner.
 While this is an online course and students do not meet in a traditional classroom setting, the course still involves assignments and deadlines.
-Students should expect to spend considerable time each week working on class related activities - reading, studying, and completing tests and quizzes.
+Students should expect to spend considerable time each week working on class related activities - reading, studying, watching lectures, and completing tests and quizzes.
 You should visit the course website every day in order to stay abreast of important information and complete course work.
 It is especially crucial that students submit work early to avoid any unforeseen problems.
 As a word of caution, students who fail to log in on a regular basis or make a habit of putting off assignments until the last minute tend to score lower in the course.
-Conversely students who are active in the course and work ahead tend to do very well.
+Conversely students who are active in the course, watch all of the lectures, complete the readings, and work ahead tend to do very well.